-Dischargers whose projects disturb one or more acres of soil or whose projects disturb less than one acre but are part of a larger common plan of development that in total disturbs one or more acres, are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity Construction General Permit Order 2009-0009-DWQ.
-Construction activity subject to this permit includes clearing, grading and disturbances to the ground such as stockpiling, or excavation, but does not include regular maintenance activities performed to restore the original line, grade, or capacity of the facility.
+Projects that – disturb one or more acres of soil or whose projects disturb less than one acre but are part of larger common development plan that disturbs one or more acres – are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity, Construction General Permit Order 2009-0009-DWQ.
+(See External Link below.)

 Industrial Stormwater Program

 The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is an NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.

-The General Industrial Permit requires that an annual report be submitted each July 1.
+The General Industrial Permit requires an annual report be submitted each July 1.

-This City of Stockton webpage last reviewed on --- 6/30/2011
+This City of Stockton web page last reviewed on --- 5/13/2015